Eastern Australia Trip. Day 3 : Sydney

 Taking a short walk in the Hyde Park Garden

-The Hyde Park Barrack museum opened its doors at 10 am.
-It used to be a convict site for the penal colony from British, setup in early 18th century.
-Rather than a prison, the convicts forged lively and established the neighborhood, but with full surveillance.
-We had learnt that it had turned into a court and immigrant depot in the 19th century.
-The entrance charges were included with the Sydney's Living Museum family pass, including other 12 museums and historic sites.
+The Hyde Park Barracks museum opened its doors at 10 am.
+It used to be a convict site for the penal colony from the British, set up in the early 18th century.
+Rather than a prison, the convicts forged a lively and established neighborhood, but with full surveillance.
+We had learned that it had turned into a court and immigrant depot in the 19th century.
+The entrance charges were included with the Sydney Living Museums family pass, including 12 other museums and historic sites.
 We spent about an hour in the barrack.

 The old entrance gate of Hyde Park Barrack Museum

-It's listed as one of the UNESCO World Heritage Site
+It's listed as one of the UNESCO World Heritage Sites.

-The female immigration depot was much better compared to the male dorm (at top most floor)
+The female immigration depot was much better compared to the male dorm (at the topmost floor)

 Among the women immigrants that brought into the New South wales